 | Follow my Instagram for more travel inspiration! |

-Other than that, there’re also cactus farms with all sorts of weird cactuses you can admire or buy (if you wanna buy, check ahead if your country allows you to bring them in).
+Other than that, there’re also cactus farms with all sorts of weird cactuses you can admire or buy (if you wanna buy plants, check ahead if your country allows you to bring them in).
 There’s also a butterfly farm (I went as a kid so I don’t remember) and also a bee farm, if you’re into insects!

 Who can resist the idea of a lavender garden?!?
 Since I haven’t been able to get to Hokkaido yet, a lavender farm at Cameron Highlands will suffice for now.
 My eyes lit up in excitement when our Ipoh friends suggested Cameron Lavender to us.